 (vii) Differentiate the presence or absence of notochord.

 3. How useful is the study of the nature of body cavity and coelom in the classification of animals?

-The coelom is the body cavity or fluid filled space lined by the mesoderm, and an animal with a coelom is called a coelomates.
-In some animals, the body cavity is not covered by the mesoderm; Instead, the mesoderm is a scattered cyst between the ectoderm and the endoderm.
-Such a body cavity is called a pseudocoelom and the animals that have them are called pseudocoelomates, for example – Aschelminthes.
-Some animals have no body cavity, they are called acoelomates, for example – Platyhelminthes.
+The coelom is the body cavity or fluid-filled space lined by the mesoderm, and an animal with a coelom is called a coelomate.
+In some animals, the body cavity is not covered by the mesoderm; instead, the mesoderm is a scattered cyst between the ectoderm and the endoderm.
+Such a body cavity is called a pseudocoelom, and the animals that have them are called pseudocoelomates, for example, Aschelminthes.
+Some animals have no body cavity; they are called acoelomates, for example, Platyhelminthes.

-Classification of body cavity and coelom are important to decide the complexity of an organism at organ level.
+Classification of the body cavity and coelom is important to decide the complexity of an organism at the organ level.